Share Your Passion for Reading

 Teacher Training

-Whether you are an experienced teacher or just beginning your career, our paid, comprehensive training program will improve your skills, confidence, and fully prepare you to teach all our programs.
-This is a full-time training program that lasts for three weeks.
-In total, you’ll receive 120 hours of training on our curriculum, teaching techniques, and classroom management strategies.
+Whether you are an experienced teacher or just beginning your career, our paid, comprehensive training program will improve your skills and confidence, and prepare you to teach all our programs.
+We offer two versions of our training program: a full-time, three-week training program just before summer teaching, and a part-time program for professional teachers.
+In total, our teachers receive 120 hours of training on our curriculum, teaching techniques, and classroom management strategies.

 Ongoing Supervision

-During the teaching term, you’ll participate in weekly individual video conferences with your supervisor.
+During the teaching term, you’ll participate in weekly video conferences with your supervisor.
 In these meetings, your supervisor will give you support and guidance and help you stay focused on program objectives.
-You’ll also be able to communicate with your supervisor throughout the week as needed.
+You will also communicate actively with your supervisor throughout the week.

 Teacher Training

-Whether you are an experienced teacher or just beginning your career, our paid, comprehensive training program will improve your skills, confidence, and fully prepare you to teach all our programs.
-This is a full-time training program that lasts for three weeks.
-In total, you’ll receive 120 hours of training on our curriculum, teaching techniques, and classroom management strategies.
+Whether you are an experienced teacher or just beginning your career, our paid, comprehensive training program will improve your skills and confidence, and prepare you to teach all our programs.
+We offer two versions of our training program: a full-time, three-week training program just before summer teaching, and a part-time program for professional teachers.
+In total, our teachers receive 120 hours of training on our curriculum, teaching techniques, and classroom management strategies.

 Ongoing Supervision